Lindemann (band)

-Lindemann is a German musical project fronted by vocalist Till Lindemann.
+Lindemann was a German musical project fronted by vocalist Till Lindemann.
 It was formed in 2014 as a super-duo alongside Swedish multi-instrumentalist Peter Tägtgren.
 Tägtgren originally defined their sound as a cross between his project Pain and Lindemann's main band Rammstein, adding "at least it's a mix of Rammstein vocals and Pain music."
-Together, they released the two albums Skills in Pills (2015) and F & M (2019).
-Tägtgren departed Lindemann in 2020, leaving Lindemann as a solo project.
+Together, they released two studio albums Skills in Pills (2015) and F & M (2019), as well as the live album Live in Moscow (2021).
+After Tägtgren's departure from the band in 2020, Lindemann started releasing music under his own name.